-Sarsour (2012) investigates the channels through which external or internal monetary policy shocks can affect the real economy and inflation in WBG.
+Sarsour (2012) investigates the channels through which external or internal monetary policy shocks can affect the real economy and inflation in the WBG.
 Empirical results in general indicate that monetary policy shocks have limited influence on economic activities and inflation in WBG.
-However, results show that pass-through from domestic lending interest rates of the US dollar (or Jordanian dinar) is higher than for the NIS.
-He finds a presence of significant but relatively low pass-through for policy rates onto domestic lending interest rates, and therefore, on real economic activities.
-Israeli monetary policy has a significant impact on Palestinian real economic activities, mainly net exports and the inflation rate.
+However, results also show that pass-through from domestic lending interest rates of the USD and the JD is higher than for the NIS.
+Sarsour finds significant but relatively low pass-through for policy rates onto domestic lending interest rates and, therefore, onto real economic activity.
+Israeli monetary policy has a significant impact on Palestinian real economic phenomena, mainly net exports and the inflation rate.
 Furthermore, the exchange rate channel influences GDP by affecting wealth and net exports.

-Draghma and Iriqat (2016) examined the causality between the Palestinian, Jordanian, and Israeli economies using three macroeconomic measurement indices: Gross Domestic Product, Inflation Rate and Unemployment Rate over the years 1997–2014.
-Their findings statistically support the notion that both GDP in Israel and GDP in Jordan affect Palestinian GDP.

-Recent evidence for the impact of the interest rate channel may be seen in Figure 4.
+Draghma and Iriqat (2016) examine the causality between the Palestinian, Jordanian, and Israeli economies using three macroeconomic indices for the years 1997–2014: GDP, the inflation rate, and the unemployment rate.
+Their statistical findings support the notion that GDP in both Israel and Jordan affect the Palestinian GDP.
+Figure 4 shows recent evidence for the impact of the interest rate channel.

-Figure 17 - The BOI key policy rate and the interest rate on NIS loans in the Palestinian banking system
+Figure 17: The BoI key policy rate and the interest rate on NIS loans in the Palestinian banking system

-Source: BOI and the PMA
+Source: BoI and the PMA

-In terms of inflation, the West Bank is affected mainly by price trends around the world and in Israel, while the Gaza Strip, where there are barriers to the movement of goods, is less affected by these trends.
+Inflation in the West Bank is affected mainly by price trends in Israel and around the world.
+In contrast, the Gaza Strip, where there are barriers to the movement of goods, is less affected by these trends.
 Local prices are therefore affected largely by the prices of basic commodities in the global market as well as by import costs, mainly from Israel, and are also affected by local prices of similar goods in Israel.

-Figure 18 - Annual inflation rate, Israel and the WBG
+Figure 18: Annual inflation rate in Israel and the WBG

-Source: BOI and the PMA
+Source: BoI and the PMA

-In figure 17 we can find the sum of credit and deposits in the Palestinian banking system by currency out of GNI.
-This index may reflect the potential impact of Israel's monetary policy on the Palestinian economy.
+Figure 19 shows the percentage of the Gross National Income (GNI) of the total credit and deposits in the Palestinian banking system by currency.
+This index may reflect the impact of Israel’s monetary policy on the Palestinian economy.

-Figure 19 - The sum of credit and deposits in the Palestinian banking system by currency out of Gross national income
+Figure 19: The percentage of the GNI of total credit and deposits in the Palestinian banking system by currency

 Source: PMA

-Correspondent banking relationship between Israel and the WBG
+The correspondent banking relationship between Israel and the WBG

-The definition of correspondent banking by the IMF (2017) is, "The provision of a current account (called a nostro account) by a bank to another bank, which uses this nostro account to facilitate cross-border payments and trade finance transactions of its customers (e.g., individuals, legal entities, or even other banks).
+The definition of correspondent banking by the IMF (2017) is:

+The provision of a current account (called a nostro account) by a bank to another bank, which uses this nostro account to facilitate cross-border payments and trade finance transactions of its customers (e.g., individuals, legal entities, or even other banks).
 The bank may also use the nostro account for its own liquidity management and related services (cash clearing, short-term borrowing and investment services in other currencies).
 The bank providing the nostro account is called the correspondent bank, and the bank using the nostro account is called the respondent bank.
-The relationship between the correspondent and respondent bank is called a Correspondent Banking Relationship (CBR)".
+The relationship between the correspondent and respondent bank is called a Correspondent Banking Relationship (CBR).

-According to Article IV of PP: "The clearing of money orders and transactions between banks operating in the areas and banks operating in Israel will be done between the Israeli and the Palestinian clearing houses on the same working day basis, according to agreed arrangements", and "Both sides will allow correspondential relations between each others' banks".

-The means of payment used in transactions between Israel and the WBG include:

-Checks—used for payments whose average value reaches tens of thousands of shekels per check.

-Bank transfers—used for payments whose average value reaches millions of shekels for transfer.
+According to Article IV of the PP: “The clearing of money orders and transactions between banks operating in the areas and banks operating in Israel will be done between the Israeli and the Palestinian clearing houses on the same working day basis, according to agreed arrangements.”
+It also stipulates: “Both sides will allow correspondential relations between each other’s banks.”
+The means of payment used in transactions between Israel and the WBG include checks when their individual average value is up to tens of thousands of shekels and bank transfers for payments whose average value is in the millions.